sinai-dev/UnityExplorer/README.md

 Written by Sinai.

+Thanks to:
-Credits to ManlyMarco for their [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for the REPL Console and the "Find instances" snippet, and the MCS* version.
+* [ManlyMarco](https://github.com/ManlyMarco) for their [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for the REPL Console and the "Find instances" snippet, and the UI style.

-<i>* note: I commented out the `SkipVisibilityExt` constructor in `mcs.dll` since it was causing an exception with the Hook it attempted.</i>
+* [denikson](https://github.com/denikson) for [mcs-unity](https://github.com/denikson/mcs-unity).
+I commented out the `SkipVisibilityExt` constructor in `mcs.dll` since it was causing an exception with the Hook it attempted.